-- Insert DVD face up into slot on lower face of the player. - The DVD will begin to load automatically.
-The TV screen will typically display READING or LOADING. - The DVD may load directly to the main title/menu screen or it may begin to play previews.
+- Insert DVD face up into disc slot.

+- The DVD will begin to load automatically.

+The TV screen will typically display

+READING or LOADING.

+- The DVD may load directly to the main title/menu screen or it may begin to play previews.
 You may be able to skip previews if desired by pressing the NEXT button on the DVD player remote until you see the main menu screen.

-When the main menu screen appears, press the ENTER button on the DVD player remote or PLAY/PAUSE button on DVD player to begin playing the main feature.
-Use the arrow buttons on the DVD remote to select

-- another feature to play. - Volume is adjusted with the DVD remote.
+- When the main menu screen appears, press the ENTER button on the DVD player remote or PLAY/PAUSE button on DVD player to begin playing the main feature.
+Use the arrow buttons on the D' - O ENTER D - arrow buttons on the DVD remote to select another feature to play. - Volume is adjusted with the DVD remote.